 Final Examination shows the entire year’s work and performance of the child in the class room.
 Promotions and selections are at the discretion of the School Head whose decision is considered as final.
 A student who has failed in a class twice may be withdrawn from the school.
 The School Head can recommend withdrawal if a student’s performance is detected to be weak.
-Report cards sent to the Parents/ Guardians are not to be retained by them.
-They are returned duly signed to evince that the report cards have been seen.
+Report cards sent to the Parents/ Guardians are not to be retained by them according to assessment & examination Policy of Millennium Education System – also they are returned duly signed to evince that the report cards have been seen.

 At RMS there is a sharp awareness of the need to keep the parents fully informed of the progress of their children and of the various developments, which take place.
 It is understood that it is through Parents / Teacher contact that firm relationships and understandings are established.
 As such, regular Parent/Teacher meetings are held in the school whereby parents are given an opportunity to come and meet the teachers to discuss progress and other matters pertaining to the welfare of the students.
 School circulars are issued accordingly.